 7. Central heating a.
 Is there a central heating system in your property?
 (Note: a partial central heating system is one which does not heat all the main rooms of the property - the main living room, the bedroom(s), the hall and the bathroom).
-Yes / No / Partial If you have answered yes / partial - what kind of central heating is there?
-(Examples: gas-fired, solid fuel, electric storage heating, gas warm air).
-Gas central heating If you have answered yes, please answer the three questions below: b.
-When was your central heating system or partial central heating system installed?
-9 years ago c.
-Do you have a maintenance contract for the central heating system?
-Yes / No If you have answered yes, please give details of the company with which you have a maintenance contract: d.
-When was your maintenance agreement last renewed?
-(Please provide the month and year).
-8. Energy Performance Certificate Does your property have an Energy Performance Certificate which is less than 10 years old?
-Yes / No 9.
+If you have answered yes or partial - what kind of central heating is there?
+(Examples: gas-fired, solid fuel, electric storage heating, gas warm air). gas-fired If you have answered yes, please answer the three questions below: (i) When was your central heating system or partial central heating ☐ Yes ☐ No ☐ Partial g system installed?
+New boiler and central heating sysem around 7 years ago (ii) Do you have a maintenance contract for the central heating system?
+If you have answered yes, please give details of the company with which you have a maintenance contract: Serviced every year but no contract in place (iii) When was your maintenance agreement last renewed?
+(Please and year). ☐ Yes ☑ No provide the month 8.
+Energy Performance Certificate Does your property have an Energy Performance Certificate which is less than 10 years old? ⊠ Yes □ No 9.
 Issues that may have affected your property a.
 Has there been any storm, flood, fire or other structural damage to your property while you have owned it?
-Yos / No If you have answered yes, is the damage the subject of any outstanding insurance claim?
-Yes / No b.
+If you have answered yes, is the damage the subject of any outstanding insurance claim? ☐ Yes ☑ No ☐ Yes ☐ No b.
 Are you aware of the existence of asbestos in your property?
-Yes / No If you have answered yes, please give details:
+If you have answered yes, please give details: ☐ Yes ☑ No